 This keto salmon with cilantro is the easiest salmon recipe out there and is ready in only 25 minutes.
-Packed with flavors, this recipe is a gluten-free and low carb crowd-pleasing dish that’s super colorful and will look amazing on your party table.
+Packed with flavors, this recipe is a gluten-free and low carb crowd-pleasing dish that’s super colorful and will look amazing on your dinner table.

 Salmon fillet - Wild-caught salmon is the best choice you can make, but not everyone can afford or access to it.
 So, choose what’s available to you and your pocket.
 I used one large 2.5 lb fillet farm-raised salmon with skin on, but you can also use 6 pre-cut salmon fillets.